Code-Institute-Submissions/thrill-seekers/README.md

 ## UX - User Experience

-### Project goles
+### Project goals
 Thrill Seeker: The Ultimate Guide to Adventure
 The name is both the program and the motto.
 Thrill Seeker is all about offering thrill seekers a platform to discover theme parks, make a note of them for future visits, exchange reviews, and find out which park they might like to visit next.
 The website features intuitive navigation, ensuring users can easily find the information they need with minimal effort.
 With its responsive design, the site provides an optimal viewing experience across a wide range of devices, from desktop computers to mobile phones.
 The platform offers engaging content that is crafted to be informative and keep users interested, encouraging them to explore more.
-Personalization is a key aspect, allowing users to create profiles, put favorite parks an a bucketlist, and write reviews, tailoring their experience to their preferences.
+Personalization is a key aspect, allowing users to create profiles, put favorite parks on a bucketlist, and write reviews, tailoring their experience to their preferences.

-The gole is it to provide a comprehensive platform for thrill seekers to discover, review, and plan visits to theme parks.
+The goal is to provide a comprehensive platform for thrill seekers to discover, review, and plan visits to theme parks.
 - Enhance user engagement through interactive features and personalized content.
 - Ensure accessibility by making the platform user-friendly and responsive.
 - Foster a community of thrill seekers who can share their experiences and recommendations.